skiadas/PanthR/source/public/sass/readme.txt

 Contains stylesheets that are meant to be compiled.
-Stylesheets could be written in Stylus or Less.
+Stylesheets should be written in Sass